-2. Separate billing by child age and type of care
+Separate billing by child age and type of care.

 If you serve a variety of age ranges, you probably have a graduated tuition system that may include infants, toddlers, and school-aged children.
 Make sure that these different groups are separated in your billing system.

-You bill for childcare, of course.
-But if you care for younger children, do you have a regular system for billing for extras like diapers?
-If your center offers seasonal programs like summer camps, do you bill for activities like field trips, or special supplies?
+You bill for childcare, but if you care for younger children, do you have a regular system for billing for extras like diapers?
+If your center offers seasonal programs like summer camps, do you bill for special supplies or activities like field trips?
 Make sure fluctuations in expenses are absorbed into your billing.

-You don’t have to do it alone.
-And when it comes to accounting, in the end, it’s often less expensive not to.
+When it comes to accounting, it’s often less expensive in the end to have some help.
 The right accountant can help you stay up to date with tax code and help you avoid costly penalties.
-Since accountants deal with numbers every day, they can also quickly spot trends in your bookkeeping, and help you keep track of your spending and cut costs.
+Since accountants deal with numbers every day, they can also quickly spot trends in your bookkeeping and help you keep track of your spending and cut costs.